Vulture (Marvel Comics): Adrian Toomes

 Adrian Toomes was born in Staten Island, New York.
-He is a former electronic engineer who was once Gregory Bestman's business partner; Bestman handled the finances whilst Toomes handled the inventions.
-One day, after creating a flight harness, Toomes eagerly rushed into Bestman's office to share the happy news, but he was not there.
-Toomes discovered that Bestman had secretly been embezzling funds and then, Toomes got no legal recourse, meaning he lost his job.
-Enraged, Toomes wrecked the business, discovering that exposure to the harness had also granted him superhuman strength.
-He then decided to turn to crime professionally as the Vulture.
+A skilled electronics engineer, Toomes is the business partner of Gregory Bestman, working on various inventions.
+After much trial and error, Toomes created a "flight harness" from scrap parts, but when he visited Bestman to show off his invention, he discovered that his partner had embezzled their profits and fled, leaving Toomes penniless.
+Enraged, Toomes wrecked the business and realized the physical strength he gained from using the harness.
+He then decided to turn to crime professionally as Vulture.

-The Vulture employs a special electromagnetic harness of his own design that allows him to fly; his flight is directed by a pair of artificial wings worn on his arms.
+Vulture employs a special electromagnetic harness of his own design that allows him to fly; his flight is directed by a pair of artificial wings worn on his arms.
 The harness also endows him with enhanced strength and (according to some sources) increases his lifespan.
 Although Toomes is advanced in age, he is a strong fighter and a remorseless killer.
 On one occasion, he restored his youth through biochemical means, though this wore off after exposure to an elemental superhuman's corpse.
 At one point, he had used a device to steal Spider-Man's youth, leaving Vulture young and Spider-Man elderly, but this effect wore off within hours.

 Vulture was on a robbery and burglary spree throughout New York City when he first encountered Spider-Man.
 Spider-Man realized for the first time he could sell photos to J. Jonah Jameson after the Daily Bugle offered a reward for a picture of Vulture.
 Due to a preoccupation with the camera, Spider-Man was knocked out by Vulture and sealed in a water tank with sides too slippery to climb up, but was able to break free.
 Vulture then challenged the police, saying he was going to steal diamonds; however, he escaped through the sewers.
 Spider-Man had created a device that stopped Vulture's harness from working and activated it during an airborne fight with Vulture, causing the two to crash onto a roof, knocking Vulture unconscious.
 He was then arrested.
 Vulture modified his harness, and attempted to rob the Daily Bugle payroll.
 He joined Doctor Octopus's first Sinister Six, and gave the message to the Daily Bugle that the group had captured Betty Brant.
 He was the last foe to battle Spider-Man before Doctor Octopus.
 He forced Spider-Man to remove the web-shooters by threatening to fly away, then squirted oil onto the roof, and tried to push Spider-Man off using a wind created by his wings, but Spider-Man escaped this.
 Vulture was caught after Spider-Man swung onto him using a lasso.
 He then told Spider-Man where to find Doctor Octopus's lair and (like the rest of the team) was jailed at the end of the story.